Brexit: What Happens Next?

 By getting ahead of the market and getting your home valued now will mean many things, to list a few:

 – You’re prepared nice and early: when the decision of Brexit is finally announced you have all the information there available at your fingertips.

-– Improvements can be made: If you do decide to sell you have the incentive to spruce up your property but if you choose not to, you already know the figures and the feedback to possibly get the figure higher by carrying out home improvements.
+– Improvements can be made: If you do decide to sell you have the incentive to spruce up your property.
+If you choose not to, you already know the figures and the feedback to possibly get the figure higher by carrying out home improvements.

-So if you’re thinking of moving home in 2020 or the near future, contact us to discuss your mortgage options.
+So if you’re thinking of moving home in 2020 or the near future, contact your local Mortgage Advisor in Hull, to discuss your mortgage options.
 We offer all customers a free no-obligation consultation.